isabella232/scope-services/tutorial-console-logger.rst

 We can search as before in ``console_logger.js`` for ``onConsoleMessage``.
 This time we use all of the constant identifiers.
 We get the according container with our helper function and display all available information in a preserved text block.
 Then we scroll the new created text block into view.

-If we reload ``client.html`` and type again in the address field of the Opera gogi build:
+If we reload ``client.html`` and type again in the address field of the Opera Gogi build:

 ::

   javascript:opera.postError("hello world")

 we should see the according message in our client.